 A Head in Cambodia is the fiction debut of noted Asian art expert Nancy Tingley.
 Readers will delight in the rarified world of collecting, as well as getting to know Jenna, an intrepid and shrewd observer who will easily find her place among V.I.
 Warshawski, Kinsey Milhone, and other great female sleuths.

 Nancy Tingley is an independent art historian and consultant with a specialty in Asian art.
 She has worked extensively in the art world and as a museum curator.
-Most recently, she curated Arts of Ancient Viet Nam: From River Plain to Open Sea, jointly organized by the Museum of Fine Arts, Houston, and The Asia Society in New York.
+Most recently, she curated Arts of Ancient Viet Nam: From River Plain to Open Sea, jointly organized by the Museum of Fine Arts, Houston, and The Asia Society, New York.

 Save 20% ($21.56)